noxasch/elderjs-plugin-blog-pagination/README.md

 ## Blog route.js

 As of current state, i have no idea how to override the permalink function, so you have to copy and paste this code into your `route.js`.
+If you figure out how, do make a pull request or create a new issue.

 ```js
 module.exports = {